ICARION-Project/ICARION/README.md

 - **Stable surface:** JSON configuration schema is considered stable for v1.x.
 - **Internal API:** C++ headers/classes are internal and may evolve between minor releases.
 - **License:** MIT (see `LICENSE`); third-party dependencies listed in `CMakeLists.txt` and `cmake/`.
-- **Experimental components (off-path for v1.0 results):** GPU EHSS geometry upload, GPU space-charge P³M, and adaptive field interpolation are present but incomplete and should be treated as experimental.
+- **Experimental components (off-path for v1.0 results):** GPU EHSS geometry upload, GPU space-charge P³M, and adaptive field interpolation are present but incomplete and are hard-disabled at runtime in v1.0 (any `enable_gpu=true` runs on CPU).

 # What & Who

 - **What is ICARION?** Modular ion trajectory simulator (C++17) for mass spectrometry, ion mobility devices and ion optics with collision and reaction support.
 - **What can it do in v1.0?** IMS, RF quadrupole, Orbitrap, TOF, LQIT, FT-ICR; EHSS/HSS stochastic collision models Friction/Langevin/HardSphere deterministic collision models; Arrhenius reactions; RK4/RK45/Boris integrators; HDF5 with reproducibility metadata and config snapshot.
-- **What can it not do yet?** No full-field solver, no optimizer loop, limited GPU coverage (see below).
+- **What can it not do yet?** No full-field solver, no optimizer loop, limited GPU coverage (see below), magnetic field map providers not wired (analytical/uniform B only).
 - **Who is it for?** Researchers/engineers needing reproducible ion mobility / MS simulations with configurable physics and domains.
 - **Expectation management:** ICARION prioritizes physical correctness and modularity.
 Performance optimization and GPU offloading are active development areas.
 - **Integrator note:** RK45 now keeps per-ion adaptive state and is OpenMP-safe; batch paths (CPU/GPU) require uniform `dt` across active ions.
-- **GPU status:** GPU support is provided as an **experimental backend**.
-While functional, it is not yet optimized for large-scale production simulations.
+- **GPU status:** GPU codepaths are compiled but runtime-disabled for v1.0; `enable_gpu=true` is ignored and falls back to CPU.
+The backend remains experimental for developers only.
 - **Output memory guard:** Set `output.buffer_byte_cap` (bytes) to cap in-memory trajectory buffering and fail fast before OOM; `0` disables the cap.

 # Minimal Example (IMS)